digipres/publications/ipres/ipres-2010/papers/austrian-state-records-management-lifecycle.md

   which will be the sources of historical research in the future, are being created.
   This will preserve the historical heritage of Austria for generations to come.'
 creators:
-- Konrath, Berthold
+- Berthold Konrath
-- Sharpe, Robert
+- Robert Sharpe
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:245897/download
 grand_parent: iPRES